The Reverend Matthew Rhodes, PsyD — UMCP

-The Reverend Amy Fairbanks Seat -- Hospice Program
+The Reverend Amy Fairbanks Seat — Staff Chaplain and Coordinator of CPE Program

 With hospice, Amy participates in patient care planning as part of the inter-disciplinary team, as a pastoral care provider, and as a facilitator of bereavement groups.
-Additionally, Amy supervises seminary interns in the field education program, coordinates community education programs for the department and serves on the Bio-Medical Ethics Committee at UMCP.
+Additionally, Amy supervises CPE students as an ACPE Supervisory Candidate and serves as a consultant on the Bio-Medical Ethics Committee at UMCP.

 Bob Freedman is ordained as both a cantor and a rabbi.
-He has served congregations as both over the past 35 years in Princeton, Manchester, Vermont, and currently at Society Hill Synagogue in Philadelphia.
+He has served congregations in both roles over the past 35 years in Princeton, NJ, Manchester, VT, and at Society Hill Synagogue in Philadelphia, PA.
 In 1996, he became the first Jewish chaplain for the Princeton Medical Center and served until 2000, returning to the position in May of 2013.
 Ministering mainly to the Jewish patients at the hospital, he also visits patients at Princeton House Behavioral Health and those in PHCS hospice care throughout the area.
-Rabbi Freedman visits patients on Monday and Thursday afternoons.

 Coordinating Diocesan Priests

 Employed by the Diocese of Metuchen, our priests are available 7 days a week in order to provide sacramental coverage to our Catholic patients.
 Their regular rounding schedule is: